Microwave ovens are ubiquitous in modern kitchens. They cook food by microwave radiation, a process that starts with the magnetron.

 Electrons have three main properties: their electric charge, their mass, and their spin.
 The spinning of electrons causes magnetic fields, which affect how electrons arrange themselves inside atoms and how atoms interact with each other.

-The microwave oven magnetron has been around a long time, with an early form appearing in 1910.
+microwave oven magnetron has been around a long time, with an early form appearing in 1910.
 It became important in radar during World War II as the work of Randall and Boot led to more powerful magnetron tubes, which were crucial in enabling the US Navy to detect enemy submarines faster than they could with earlier conventional systems.

 The Waveguide